 With solar panels growing in popularity, so too is the demand for solar battery storage.

-Growth is being driven by higher prices from the grid, expiring feed-in tariffs (FITs), subsidies, and concerns over resilience.
-Better technology, more storage capacity and a decrease in the price of solar energy from 2010 are also major drivers.
+Growth is being driven by higher prices from the grid, expiring feed-in tariffs (FITs), subsidies and concerns over resilience.
+Better technology, more storage capacity and a decrease in the price of solar energy systems are also major drivers.

 Here’s a breakdown of how solar storage works and five benefits you get along the way: